rehierl/node-tree-outliner/3-0-0-associations.md

 which are based upon presequent siblings, is therefore not guaranteed to be deterministic.
 That is, repeated executions can yield different results.

-Because of that, the current knowledge, an algorithm has when traversing a tree of nodes and when entering a specific node, does not necessarily have to be identical to the context of the current node.
-That is, because the current knowledge includes a node's context and also nodes that are not part it.
-Not all nodes that are presequent to a current node are therefore allowed to have an effect on it.
+Because of that, the current knowledge an algorithm has when traversing a tree of nodes and when entering a specific node, is in general not identical to the context of the current node.
+That is, because the current knowledge includes the context of a node and also nodes that are not part of it (i.e. not all the nodes that are presequent to a node are allowed to have an effect on it).

-In general, those nodes within subsequence `s1`, that have already been exited, will be ignored when executing any kind of operation.
+In general, those nodes within subsequence `s1`, that have already been exited, will be ignored when executing an operation.
 That is, operations may in general only depend on the current node itself, on its ancestors and any of its presequent siblings.

 <!-- ======================================================================= -->
 ## Sections, SxN

+**DEFINITION**
+A section is a set of nodes.

 The common aspect of the initially mentioned requirements is, that any node must belong to at least one section.
 In addition to that, no node can belong to the same section more than once.
-Hence, sections can initially be defined as sets of nodes.
-Because of that, operators defined for sets can be used on sections:
+Hence, sections can initially be defined as sets of
+nodes:

 * `s := {n1,...,nk}`, `s in S`, `ni in N`
 * `S` represents the set of sections, `N` the set of nodes